-Sure I finished the drive over a year ago, but this blog post has just been sitting on my computer since then.
-As I continued on Route 66 from Arizona into California, I found that I really had to eliminate the majority of my final stops due to a dinner date with some old friends in Los Angles that evening.
+As I continued on Route 66 from Arizona into California, I realized that I really had to eliminate the majority of my final stops due to a dinner date with some old friends in Los Angles that evening.
 However, a few curios still managed to peak my interest.

 At 8:45am I pulled into the Santa Monica Pier and hit the end of Route 66.
 In total, it took me 10 days and 3,657 miles to get through the whole stretch, though I missed the first 100 miles of it from Chicago to Springfield, Illinois, as I had never intended to do the entire route.
 I guess I’ll just have to finish it up one day. -Thursday, October 29, 2009

 Highlights of Driving Route 66 in California: